-Clinical Considerations

-Levetiracetam blood levels may decrease during pregnancy [see Warnings and Precautions (5.11)].
+Clinical Considerations Levetiracetam blood levels may decrease during pregnancy [see Warnings and Precautions (5.11)].

 Physiological changes during pregnancy may affect levetiracetam concentration.
-Decrease in levetiracetam plasma concentrations has been observed during pregnancy.
+Decrease in levetiracetam plasma concentrations Pediatric Patients with Obesity s been observed during pregnancy.
 This decrease is more pronounced during the third trimester.
-Dose adjustments may be necessary to maintain clinical response.
+Dose adjustments may be A population PK analysis of levetiracetam was conducted in 164 obese and non-obese pediatric patients 2 to <18 years of age with ecessary to maintain clinical response.